Geylang Serai Ramadan Bazaar 2018 – 12 Unique Food From Satay Meatballs, Ondeh Ondeh Pancakes, Crispy Chicken Rendang, And Durian Churros

 Hyde & Co – Outside Tanjong Katong Complex, Booth 51 & 54

-Chicken fried to crisp before coated in a Rendang sauce created from Head Chef Nazlie’s family traditional Javanese recipe.
-Served on a bed of Ketupat topped with crispy Emping Belinjo.
+The chicken was said to be fried to crisp before coated in a Rendang sauce created from Head Chef Nazlie’s family traditional Javanese recipe.
+Served on a bed of Ketupat topped with Emping Belinjo.

-Other festival offerings include Hyde’s signature Chili Crab Pasta, Truffle Fries with shaved Parmigiano and newly launched Handcrafted Swedish Meatballs.
+Other festival offerings include Hyde’s signature Chili Crab Pasta ($9), Twister Fries with melted cheese ($7) and newly launched Handcrafted Swedish Meatballs ($9).